delphicventurescode/AMPES_myPESTLERepo/Brand_Management/2_Announcements_of_Nov_29_2025/README.md

 # README

-This directory contains the announcements for **Nov 29, 2025**.
+This directory contains the announcements for **November 29, 2025**.

-For today's announcements, just go through this file (that is, this README.md file).
+For today’s announcements, please refer to this file (i.e., this README.md file).

 ---

-1. The videos for the classes in this course are being "classified" throughout this course.
-That is, they are being categorized under various course topics, including "Introduction to Brands, Can anything be branded?", "Strategic Brand Management Process", et cetera.
-Please note that
+1. The videos for this course are currently being categorized under various topics such as *“Introduction to Brands: Can Anything Be Branded?”*, *“Strategic Brand Management Process”*, and others.
+Please note that this is a **rough classification**.
+To know exactly what was covered in any given session, refer to the specific slides used in that lecture.

+2. Please make sure to note the dates for your ISAs.

+[+]